 DOE-OE and Sandia National Laboratories (SNL) are interested in accelerating the pace of deployment of distributed electrical energy storage technologies through a cooperative partnership with interested states.
 Clean Energy States Alliance helps to establish and facilitate these state-federal energy storage technology advancement partnerships, which are funded by DOE-OE through the national lab.

 Featured Video - Sterling Municipal Light Department Energy Storage System – A Revolution for the Electric Grid

 This ten-minute video showcases the economic and resilient power benefits of a solar PV and battery energy storage system in the town of Sterling, Massachusetts.
 READ MORE

 How to Participate

 Anyone can join the ESTAP listserv and receive periodic updates about this project by clicking the link above.
-Interested stakeholders, including state and municipal policymakers, public utility commissioners, utilities, manufacturers, universities, and others are encouraged to participate.
+Interested stakeholders, including state and municipal policymakers, public utility commissioners, utilities, manufacturers, universities, developers and others are encouraged to participate.
 Listserv members will receive informational emails and notices of upcoming webinars and other events.
 ESTAP webinars are offered at no charge.